Porsche extends Formula E commitment

 - Jake Dennis, racing for first-time Porsche customer team, Avalanche Andretti, is favourite to win the world championship title this weekend in the 2023 Hankook London E-Prix double-header

-Riyadh, Dubai, Stuttgart, London:– Porsche and Formula E yesterday announced the sports car manufacturer has extended its involvement in the ABB FIA Formula E World Championship through Season 12 in 2025/2026.
+Riyadh, Dubai, Stuttgart, London – Porsche and Formula E announced the sports car manufacturer has extended its involvement in the ABB FIA Formula E World Championship through Season 12 in 2025/2026.

 Porsche entered Formula E in 2019 with an initial five-year commitment until the end of the forthcoming Season 10 which will conclude in July 2024.